 In terms of technology, the Ranger Rover is now equipped with 2 high-definition, 10-inch touchscreens (Touch Pro Duo) which house majority of the vehicle’s functions and infotainment.
 The screens drastically reduce the number of buttons found in the cabin and contribute to a minimalist cabin design.
 The driver is further treated to a 12-inch interactive instrument cluster and an updated Head-up display that places vital information into the driver’s line of sight.

-The Touch Pro Duo system with two 10-inch touchscreens drastically reduces the amount of buttons in the cabin.
+The Touch Pro Duo system with two 10-inch touchscreens drastically reduces the number of buttons in the cabin.

 The Range Rover is also littered with up to 17 connection points making it the perfect place to charge devices, watch DVD’s or use the vehicle as a mobile office.
 The Range Rover also offers a 4G Wi-Fi hotspot to keep you connected on the move.
 An Activity Key is now also offered with the Range Rover and allows active owners to lock and unlock the vehicle without carrying the key fob.
 The Activity Key is waterproof to depths of 18 metres and is perfect for runners, swimmers, surfers and cyclists.